xieyuheng/inner/source/_posts/note/category-theory/contextual-pre-category.md

 In the alternative version of the theory we say that a variable has been omitted.
 This is one method by which a theory may be informally presented.
 This method and another can be used in an informal presentation of the theory of trees.

+- **[Xie]** The so called "theory of trees" will be used to define contextual category, to formalize the relation "definition of the type `X` depends on elements of type `Y`".
+  It is actually the theory of dependent record type, or say, dependent type + structural subtyping.

 The theory of trees has countably many sort symbols, no operator symbols and no axioms.